-Palettes are stored and selected using the grey Palette buttons, and also if you have the Touch Wing there are buttons on the touch screen, grouped into different windows for Colours, Positions and Gobos & Beams.
+Palettes are stored and selected using buttons on the touch screen, grouped into different windows for Colours, Positions and Gobos & Beams.
 You can set a legend for each button so that you know what you're going to get.

-If the Colours, Positions, Gobos & Beams windows are not shown, press View then [Open Workspace Window] then [Groups and Palettes] to show all three windows.
+If the Colours, Positions, Gobos & Beams windows are not shown, press Window Open then [Open Workspace Window] then [Groups and Palettes] to show all three windows.